nadvamir/trading-game/README.md

 It is possible to ensure your transactions are making money.
 I can neither confirm nor deny that this is a winning strategy.
 I actually can't, don't know yet.

+Since we are based in the UK, your success will be measured in British pounds.

 ## Trading API's